Everything You Need to Know About Breeze Blocks

 Where can Terracotta Breeze Blocks be installed?

-Some more uses for breeze block walls:
+Some more uses for breeze block walls are:

-Front Yard: Screen off the view of your space from the street, while maintaining natural light within your indoor space.
+• Front Yard: Screen off the view of your space from the street, while maintaining natural light within your indoor space.

-Back Porch: Create your own, well ventilated and shaded oasis in your backyard.
+• Back Porch: Create your own, well ventilated and shaded oasis in your backyard.

-Outdoor Paving: Make your walkway just as beautiful as the where it takes you.
+• Outdoor Paving: Make your walkway just as beautiful as the where it takes you.

-How do I install Breeze Blocks?
+How do I install a Breeze Block Wall?

-When constructing a breeze block wall, you MUST ensure that you are building on a durable, stable surface.
+Most breeze block walls require a concrete footing or skirt.
+In any installation, when constructing a breeze block wall, you MUST ensure that you are building on a durable, stable surface.

 Once you find a solid surface, onto the installation.The first thing you should know is you must adhere breeze blocks together.
 You have to use some kind of adhesive between the blocks.
 You cannot dry stack these blocks.